template / single events post

 23 October 2019 6:00 pm - 8:30 pm Burlington Violin Shop

-Presented by Young Tradition Vermont and the Burlington Violin Shop. $20 suggested donation.
+Presented by Young Tradition Vermont with the Burlington Violin Shop. $20 suggested donation.
 Reservations and other info at email@example.com.

 Before the age of 12, Haley Richardson and Quinn Bachand were each touring with some of the leading artists in the Celtic music world, winning awards and recognition nationally and internationally.
 Their immersion in Celtic and American roots music is palpable through their instrumental mastery and together, they bring a passionate, youthful energy to this fiddle tradition, leaving their audience in a state of nostalgic bliss.